-The Heart Transplant Clinic cares for patients before and after their heart transplant.
+The Heart Transplant Clinic cares for patients on the Transplant Waitlist, and after their heart transplant.

-Your physician’s office should send your referral for transplant evaluation.
+Your physician’s office should send your referral for transplant evaluation to the Heart Function clinic.
 They should include your complete medical history, an updated medication list, and any relevant testing.
-Your physician’s office may fax the referral to 613-696-7165.
+Your physician’s office may fax the referral to Heart Function Clinic at 613-696-7159.

 What to Expect

-If your physician refers you for a transplant workup, you must complete several tests and assessments.
+If you are being evaluated for a heart transplant, you must complete several tests and assessments.
 Depending on your medical situation, you may complete these tests and assessments as an inpatient or as an outpatient.
-If your testing is performed while you are an outpatient, you will have a clinic appointment in the Heart Transplant Clinic.

 Some examples of tests you may need to complete: